leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 Just before you are going to call it a day you come across the website [https://www.toernooi.nl](https://www.toernooi.nl/tournaments).
 Which contains the exact information you need to get any answers, but it has a major drawback.
 It does not have a public API.
-So you have to come up with a solution to extract the data from that website involving web scraping.
+So you have to come up with a solution to extract the data from that website involving **web scraping**.

 ## Solution in a Nutshell

-This is the final solution which we are building up to.
+This is the final web scraping solution which we are building up to.

 The scraper in action (sounds like a new Hollywood action blockbuster or a sequel of The Terminator).